NANC Cancellation Flow for Provisioning

 Step 2: Did End User contact NLSP?

-• The end user contacts either the NLSP or OLSP to cancel the porting request.
+• The End User contacts either the NLSP or OLSP to cancel the porting request.
 Only the NLSP or OLSP can initiate this transaction, not another SP.

 • The contacted SP gathers information necessary for sending the supplemental request to the other SP noting cancellation, and for sending the cancellation request to NPAC.